Protections For Minor Human Trafficking Victims

-The bill clarifies definitions in the "Colorado Children's Code" concerning victims of human trafficking of a minor for involuntary servitude and for sexual servitude.
+Minor victims of human trafficking - immunity - affirmative defense report - post-enactment review.
+The act clarifies definitions in the "Colorado Children's Code" concerning victims of human trafficking of a minor for involuntary servitude and for sexual servitude.

-The bill establishes an affirmative defense for all criminal violations, except class 1 felonies, if a minor proves that he or she was:
+The act establishes an affirmative defense for all criminal violations, except class 1 felonies, if a minor proves that he or she was:

 - A victim of human trafficking of a minor for involuntary servitude or sexual servitude; and